ivanfoo/brickie/README.md

 # brickie
-docker CLI tool to build and push images using a remote docker host
+Dependencies free docker CLI tool.
+Useful when you can't install the docker client locally but you have access to a remote docker host (CI systems, for instance)

 ## Usage

+brickie will use DOCKER_* environment variables to change its behaviour.
 To use a remote Docker host securized with TLS:

 ```
 export DOCKER_HOST="tcp://remote_host:port